The course section is not currently offered for honors credit. The following material has been left here for archival purposes.

 Honors students should regard the information on this page as being part of their official Music 1A course green sheet.

-Students who have been admitted to the De Anza College Honors Program may enroll in my Introduction to Music classes for honors credit.
+Students who have been admitted to the De Anza College Honors Program may enroll in my Music Appreciation classes for honors credit.
 Successful completion of a Music 1 honors project leads to a notation in your transcript that you completed the course for honors credit.

 Earning honors credit from me indicates that you have achieved several important goals which may include: